-If you should lose your passport and/or embarkation card, you will have to go to the U.S. Embassy in Lima (or its equivalent if you are from another country) to be issued a new passport.
+If you should lose your passport, you will have to go to the U.S. Embassy in Lima (or its equivalent if you are from another country) to be issued a new passport.
 After that, you will have to go to the Peruvian Immigration office in Lima to get a new embarkation card.
 If you do not have your embarkation card when you get to the airport to leave Peru, you will be turned away.